On efficient approximation of quadratic irrationals, signed Chebyshev polynomials and Householder's method: When Galois holds, a decimation of the sequence of convergents is a Chebyshev sequence

 \section{When Galois holds, a decimation of the sequence of convergents is a Chebyshev sequence}

-Throughout this section, and the next, we consider numbers $\alpha=\sqrt{N}$ for which the continued fraction has the form \eqref{sn}.
-For such numbers, certain decimations (a decimation is an arithmetic subsequence) of the sequence of convergents are signed Chebyshev sequences. \begin{theorem} Let $p_i,q_i$, $i=0,1,\ldots$, be the convergents of a continued fraction of the form \eqref{sn}, so that equation \eqref{Pll} holds, then
+Throughout this section, and the next, we consider numbers $\alpha=\sqrt{N}$ for which the continued fraction has the form \eqref{eq:sn}.
+For such numbers, certain decimations (a decimation is an arithmetic subsequence) of the sequence of convergents are signed Chebyshev sequences. \begin{theorem} Let $p_i,q_i$, $i=0,1,\ldots$, be the numerators and denominators of the convergents of a continued fraction of the form \eqref{eq:sn}, so that equation \eqref{eq:Pll} holds.
+We have

-\end{theorem} \begin{proof} The palindromic nature of \eqref{sn} tells us that the matrix $\Psi_0^{-1}\Psi_{l-1}$ is symmetric, which yields $q_{l-2}=p_{l-1}-c_0q_{l-1}$.
+\end{theorem} \begin{proof} The palindromic nature of \eqref{eq:sn} tells us that the matrix $\Psi_0^{-1}\Psi_{l-1}$ is symmetric, which yields $q_{l-2}=p_{l-1}-c_0q_{l-1}$.
 Together with the fact that $c_l=2c_0$, this implies that

-The ${}_{1,1}$-component of formula \eqref{psir} tells us that, with $p_{l-1}=x$, for all $n$,
+The ${}_{1,1}$-component of formula \eqref{eq:psir} tells us that, with $p_{l-1}=x$, for all $n$,

-Since $p_{-1}=1$, according to \eqref{Tl} we have $p_{kl-1}=T^l_k(x)$.
-Similarly, the ${}_{2,1}$-component of formula \eqref{psir} yields
+Since $p_{-1}=1$, according to \eqref{eq:Tl} we have $p_{kl-1}=T^l_k(x)$.
+Similarly, the ${}_{2,1}$-component of formula \eqref{eq:psir} yields

 and, as $q_{-1}=0$, this implies $q_{2l-1}=2xq_{l-1}$.
-Thus, we see that up to a constant factor $q_{l-1}$, the decimation $q_{kl-1}$ is described by a signed Chebyshev polynomial of the second kind, $U^l_{k-1}(x)$, cf. \eqref{Ul}. \end{proof}
+Thus, we see that up to a constant factor $q_{l-1}$, the decimation $q_{kl-1}$ is described by a signed Chebyshev polynomial of the second kind, $U^l_{k-1}(x)$, cf. \eqref{eq:Ul}. \end{proof}

-\begin{example} We verify that the 71$^{st}$ convergent of $\sqrt{9+10i}$ is given by equation \eqref{pqC}.
-From \eqref{psis}, we obtain
+\begin{example} We verify that the 71$^{st}$ convergent of $\sqrt{9+10i}$ is given by equation \eqref{eq:pqC}.
+From \eqref{eq:psis}, we obtain

 Substituting $x=p_{11}$ into $T_6$ and $q_{11}U_5$, where